-Crisp a messaging platform built their entire platform on Firebase as the database for their application.
+Crisp a messaging platform built their original platform with Firebase as the database.
 But, they quickly ran into the following challenges:

 - Difficulties in handling complex queries